 No one deserves to go hungry.
 Yet, Arkansas is second in the nation for food insecurity.
 One in five, or an estimated 549,000 Arkansans, does not know where their next meal may come from.
 Working families exist on low-wage jobs that do not pay enough to meet housing and medical expenses and also leave enough money to buy food.
 Approximately one-third of households in Arkansas report making tough choices like these every month.

-Hunger affects all segments of the population.
 The majority of those turning to us for help are low income families, children, and senior citizens.
 However, working families with young children are now the fastest-growing group at emergency food programs in local communities.
 Nearly 35 percent of the households we serve are among the working poor and many families are turning to us for the first time.
 While we admit that we cannot control the causes of hunger, we can improve accessibility of nutritious foods to impoverished Arkansans.

 - Work to provide access to healthy and nutritious food to families;

 - Partner with nearly 320 agencies that include: community pantries, soup kitchens and shelters across 33 counties;

 - Provide mini-grants to build agency capacity that can serve as food credits and/or purchase equipment;